Updated October 2025

 FORECAST FOR HOME VALUE

-Over the next 12 months, home values are expected to slightly change.
-By county: +1.1% in Philadelphia, +1.8% in Delaware, +1.8% in Montgomery, +1.6% in Bucks, +1.6% in Chester, +1.7 in Burlington, +1.7 in Camden, 1.6% in Gloucester, 1.6% in Salem* (Zillow Home Value Forecast) The uniformity of these predictions is a sign that the market will not be jumping up or down.
+Even if areas show differences in supply and demand, there is uniformity in the home value forecasts for the next 12 months.
+By county: +1.3% in Philadelphia, +1.8% in Delaware, +1.6% in Montgomery, +1.6% in Bucks, +1.6% in Chester, +1.6 in Burlington, +1.6 in Camden, 1.8% in Gloucester, 1.6% in Salem* (Zillow Home Value Forecast).
+The uniformity of these predictions is a sign that the market will not be jumping up or down.
 This is good for both buyers or sellers that have been trying to catch the “best time” to buy or list.

 WHAT TO EXPECT FOR BUYERS AND SELLERS

-While buyers are dealing with higher mortgage rates, competition has cooled for some in the city.
-Yes, inventory is still considered to be low in Philly, but it feels like a bit of relief since last year when you consider the demand has cooled a bit.
-This may all change, however, when the mortgage rates fall and the demand shoots back up.
-Without the inventory to meet the demand, the competition will be high.
-For qualifying buyers, it may be more advantageous to purchase a home now with less competition.
+Inventory has increased in the city and surrounding counties, and rates have decreased, which is a great relief for buyers.
+If you’ve been waiting for an advantageous time to purchase, it may be now, especially in a submarket that favors buyers right now.
 There is a better chance you’ll be able to buy with a home sale contingency, negotiate repairs, or get a seller’s assist.
 Remember, submarkets are the name of the game in the Philly metro.
 Your competition and affordability may vary depending on where and what you are looking for in a home.
 Certain areas and price ranges are still showing high competition.
 In other areas, homes have been staying on the market longer.
 These are areas where you’ll have more leverage as a buyer.

-For sellers, inventory is still low in the city and tight in the suburbs.
-In both areas, new inventory will be welcomed with open arms!
-In the city, buyers are not reacting to the tightness of the market the same way they did last year because demand has gone down slightly.
+For sellers, inventory is still considered low.
+In the suburbs, the market still favors sellers, however, buyers are not reacting the same way they did last year.
+For example, the average days on market across all surrounding counties has increased 15% compared to last year.
+In the city, new listings are being absorbed at a steady (not rapid) pace, reflecting a more balanced market.
 Listing your home with market pricing and perfect presentation gives you the best advantage to sell in this market.
 When you sit with us for a listing appointment, we pull data specific to your zip code or neighborhood, which may be different from the city-wide or suburb-wide data.
 This hyper-local report can better predict your home’s competition.
 We can help you put together a pricing strategy based on statistics and your motivation.